wangl-cc/LazyStartup.jl/README.md

 For other expressions, the pattern wildcard `*` will match anything, which means that the expression will evaluate after any input in the REPL.
+To avoid confusion, those expressions will show an info message, which can be silenced by set environment variable `JULIA_LAZY_STARTUP_SILENT` to `true`.